Search

 • Successfully resolved potential multi-million-dollar product liability matter in favor of industrial talc supplier due, in large part, to client’s compelling motion for summary judgment based on Massachusetts’ rejection of the market share theory of liability.

 For several years, Mike served as an Adjunct Associate Professor at Tulane University’s School of Public Health and Tropical Medicine, where he taught a course on occupational safety and health regulations.
-He has spoken on numerous panels sponsored by the Trial Attorneys of America, the Massachusetts Bar Association, and Perrin Conferences.
-He has also authored pieces for various trade journals.
+He has spoken at numerous conferences sponsored by the MBA, DRI, American Conference Institute, Trial Attorneys of America, and Perrin Conferences, authored pieces for trade journals, including Law360 and Risk Management Magazine, and provided quotes for various Massachusetts Lawyers Weekly articles.

 Experience